Conga line: Western popularity

-Beginning in the late 1930s, the dance became popular in the United States; however, in the 1940s, it became very popular due to Hollywood's "Latin" musicals.
-RKO Pictures' offerings were particularly influential, notably Too Many Girls (1940), in which Desi Arnaz appeared as a conga-playing Argentine student.
-Spanish-Catalan bandleader Xavier Cugat, who gave Arnaz his musical start, helped to popularize the dance, but the biggest impact belonged to Arnaz himself.
-It is prominently featured in the 1941 Deanna Durbin film, It Started With Eve, in which Durbin and Charles Laughton dance the dance together in a nightclub.
+Beginning in the late 1930s, the dance became popular in the United States.
 With its simple march step, the interlinking of dancers circling about in single file, and one-two-three-bump rhythm with the fourth beat strongly marked, the dance was not only attractive but also readily accessible to US and other foreign audiences.
 The dance started to gain a foothold in the US around 1929, when the original La Conga nightclub opened its doors in Manhattan.
 It is believed that the La Conga was at Broadway and 51st Street.
 By 1937, the conga was well known in New York.

-The widespread popularity of the dance resulted in many cultural references in contemporary media.
-For example, the conga line was a recurring theme in Warner Bros. animated cartoons of the 1940s.

 This music and dance form has become totally assimilated into Cuba's musical heritage and has been used in many film soundtracks in the US and Mexico.
 One of the earliest and most successful of 20th-century Cuban musical exports, the conga lacked the polyrhythmic sophistication of the son, mambo, or salsa but served to nurture the future receptivity of an international public to the wider gamut of Cuban musical styles.

+Similar dances

+Statue depicting a Polonaise dance in Fulda, Germany.

+In Germany and the Netherlands, a similar dance is known as Polonaise, which is unrelated to the traditional Polish folk dance.
+The dance was popularized through the song Polonäse Blankenese (1981) by German singer Gottlieb Wendehals, which was also covered in Dutch by Arie Ribbens as Polonaise Hollandaise (1982).
+The dance is a staple of Carnival celebrations and other festivities, such as weddings and sport events.

+In France, the dance is known as La chenille (the caterpillar).
+It was popularized through the 1977 song of the same name by La Bande à Basile.

 In popular culture

-1940 “Too Many Girls” starring Lucille Ball and Desi Arnaz.
+The widespread popularity of the dance resulted in many cultural references in contemporary media.